 Benefits of This Apple-Themed Free Printable Book

-Here are some of the early math and literacy skills that can be taught and practiced using this apple counting book:
+Here are some of the early learning skills kids explore and practice with the apple counting book:

 - Left-to-right, top to bottom progression